 Ánimo: Latinx Counseling Emphasis

-This is a new, and only, emphasis within the M.S.
-Department of Counseling designed to address the various professional, curricular/training, and community needs related to providing mental health services to Latinx and Spanish-speaking clients.
-The Ánimo: Latinx Counseling Emphasis is grounded in clinical mental health competencies and provides trainees course curriculum that: meets requirements to pursue licensure as clinical mental health counselors in California.
+The Ánimo: Latinx Counseling Emphasis is a new component of the California State University Fullerton M.S.
+Department of Counseling designed to address the professional, curricular, and training needs of mental health counselors working with Latinx and Spanish-speaking clients.
+The Ánimo: Latinx Counseling Emphasis is grounded in clinical mental health competencies and provides trainees course curriculum that meets requirements to pursue licensure as clinical mental health counselors in California.
 [The program also meets licensure requirements to seek licensure for marriage and family therapist in California.]
-The Emphasis is grounded in nationally-approved competencies (Council for Accreditation for Counseling and Related-Educational Programs, CACREP, and the American Counseling Association, ACA) and; focuses on developing self-awareness as a bilingual and bicultural counselor, knowledge of Latinx-cultures and familiarity with interventions appropriate to Latinx and Spanish-speaking clients, and social justice advocacy for issues relevant to the Latinx community.
+The Emphasis is grounded in nationally-approved competencies: Council for Accreditation of Counseling and Related-Educational Programs, CACREP and the American Counseling Association, ACA.
+Furthermore, the Ánimo Emphasis focuses on developing self-awareness as a bilingual and bicultural counselor, knowledge of Latinx-cultures and therapeutic-Spanish, familiarity with interventions appropriate to Latinx and Spanish-speaking clients, and social justice advocacy for issues relevant to the Latinx community.
 Although there will be ample opportunities to build therapeutic Spanish-speaking skills, the courses will emphasize bilingual/bicultural counseling skills and be held in both English and Spanish (and primarily in English) to meet the trainees’ needs.

 Need for Culturally Competent Training for clinical mental health services